Ga11u/tekna-workshop/cassandra/README.md

 ```
 Save the file and close the editor.

+You have created a docker-compose file where you have defined one containerised service of Cassandra, using the last Cassandra image from DockerHub.
+The container has the port 9042 opened and mapped to the internal port 9024 of Cassandra.
+It is also connected to a network called *tutorial* .
+You will later use the network to connect more services together.

 ## Step 3: Let's run Cassandra
 To run the cluster using Docker (using `-d` to detach the container from the terminal).
 The docker compose file must be named `docker-compose.yml`